 Additionally, the longer the interrogation, the more likely someone is to falsely confess.
 In fact, 84% of false confessions occur after more than six hours of questioning.

 The Central Park Five

 One of the most famous examples of this is the Central Park Jogging case and the wrongful conviction of the Central Park Five.

 About 30 teenage boys spent the evening in New York City’s Central Park on April 19, 1989.
-Some were simply hanging out, and others were injuring people in the park, throwing rocks, and harassing transients.
 That same night, a 28-year-old White woman, Trisha Meili, was jogging in the park when she was attacked and brutally raped.
-All of the teenage boys in the park, who were predominately Black and Hispanic, became suspects.
+All of the teenage boys in the park, who were predominately Black and Latino, became suspects.

 Kevin Richardson, 14, Raymond Santana, 14, Antron McCray, 15, Yusef Salaam, 15, and Korey Wise, 16, emerged as the accused and became known as the Central Park Five.
 They did not commit the crime.
 They did not see a jogger.
 None of their DNA was consistent with the DNA from the crime scene.
 Yet, all five boys were wrongfully convicted and served six to 13 years in prison for the attack.
 This was made possible by coerced confessions.

 The Central Park Five case demonstrates the power of coercion because all five boys confessed.
 During the 14-30 hours of interrogation that each boy experienced, several coercive tactics were employed, including leading a boy to believe that another boy was getting beat up in the next room and that he would be next if he did not cooperate, to convincing them that they could go home if they would just say what happened.
 Ultimately, their confessions did not match the crime, but they were the sole basis for the wrongful convictions nonetheless.